[campaign] exclusive

 Messaging Pillars and Key Differentiator: What sets you apart?

-Companies often establish three factors that they create communication around, the brand pillars.
+Companies often establish three factors that they create communication around, the brand messaging pillars.
 These act as brand promises, highlighting your capabilities and their benefits for the end user.
 Whether you are using next-gen technology or you have flexible solution models, this needs to be kept in mind for your storytelling.

 Remember that they need to be provable and relevant to your potential clients.
 The more niche your solution or product, the easier it will be to stand out.

 For your verbal identity, defining your messaging pillars and your key differentiator is crucial, as it will frame the topics you will focus on.
-Also when building your visual identity, it's important to keep your key differentiators in mind to communicate your value proposition clearly and consistently with different brand assets.
+Also when building your visual identity, it's important to keep your key differentiators in mind to communicate your value proposition clearly and consistently within different brand assets.

 At this stage, you have already defined the key factors of the messaging framework for your company.
 Ideally, you summarize it in order to keep it in mind during the whole process.